chrisdmitchell-dev/Matrix-Toolkit/README.md

 ﻿# Matrix Toolkit

-A Java learning project that implements core matrix algebra functionality from scratch.
-This project was built as a way to deepen my understanding of linear algebra, numerical methods, and good object-oriented design practices in Java.
+The Matrix Toolkit is a Java learning project that implements a core matrix algebra functionality from scratch.
+Specifically, this program operates with a command line interface that allows the user to perform certain matrix algebra operations.
+I wrote this project to better my undersrtanding of linear algebra and design practices in Java.

 ## Features